romanz/amodem/README.md

 The receiver is using `arecord` Linux utility to record the audio file into `rx.int16` 32kHz audio file, which is demodulated by `recv.py` script into `data.recv` binary file.
 The process requires a single manual calibration step - in order to find the maximal volume for the speaker, which will not saturate the microphone.

-The modem's bitrate is currently 8kbps - so it should have no problem sending a simple transaction in O(second).
+The modem's bitrate is currently 8kbps ([constellation diagram](http://i.imgur.com/JAbGkIt.png)) - so it should have no problem sending a simple transaction in O(second).
 Moreover, I am sure it can be optimized by using better modulation, error correction and better audio equipment.

 Currently, the documentation is quite lacking, but today was the first time I successfully transmitted 1KB of data between 2 PCs, so I am quite excited :)